Blogs

 PRO TIP: Allow the filters to dry entirely before fixing them back.
 This helps avoid mould growth inside the AC!

-At this stage, your filters are clean, and you’ve allowed them to dry completely.
 It is time to fix them back in the correct position and alignment.
 Proper installation is crucial to maintaining airflow and efficiency.
 How do you do it?
 It’s the opposite of what you did when removing the filter.
 Ensure the following:

-For optimal performance and to avoid recurring issues, you should clean your AC filters often.
 This will prevent any accumulation of debris, ensure better performance and boost comfort indoors.
 Regular maintenance also extends the lifespan of your unit, saving you money on repairs and replacements.
 Below is a recommended cleaning schedule:

 PRO TIP: Set a reminder on your phone or mark your calendar so you do not forget to clean and maintain it.
 If you need help, consult reputable experts.

-The proper type of air filters installed in your air conditioning unit is crucial for top-notch and long lasting system efficiency.
+The proper type of air filters installed in your air conditioning unit is crucial for top-notch and long-lasting system efficiency.

 Air filters of various types and with different purposes are available on the market, which is why it is important to determine the right types of filters and when to replace or clean them.